UofUEpiBio/PHS7045-advanced-programming/midterm/README.md

 # Midterm

-- There are three products (both built using quarto):
-  - (30%) A short 5 min presentation and
-  - (70%) A report (35% writing and 35% coding).
-  - (100% -- a must) A repository hosting the project

-- The report should describe two things: A problem/analysis/method to address using the methods taught in class and a strategy for approaching them.

-- The structure should be the following: Introduction to the problem (~1 page), Description of the solution plan (~1 page) and some example code with prototypes or a first attack featuring (a) some data (simulated or not), (b) one or more functions, and (c) the execution of the functions (~1 page of text + outcomes);
-the code and figures used can go above that). **Page-count within 3-5**.
+Hackathon: Lecture of October 15th, 2024\
+Presentations: Lecture of October 17th, 2024

+Report and presentation is due on **October 17th, 2024 AoE**.

+## Format

-The values of the three sections are split evenly (1/3 of the grade each).
+- The midterm consists of a first approach to the final project of the course.

+- Students will present the project on October 17th.

-- The first day will be a hackathon, and the second will be a presentation.
+- The lecture of October 15th will be replaced with a coding session (aka hackathon) to work on the midterm project alongside the instructors.

-- We should be able to render both the slides and the report.
+- Students will return the midterm (presentation and report) as a GitHub repo dedicated to the midterm project only on October 17th.

+- We will provide a template repository for you to use.

+## Requirements

-- The midterm should be on a separate repository than the class's.
+The midterm should be posted on a GitHub repository featuring:

+- (30% of the grade) A short 5 min presentation.
+- (70% of he grade) A report.
-The code should incorporate the content of at least three topics, including:
+- The code should incorporate the content of at least three topics, including:
   - Rcpp
   - Simulation and timing
   - Vectorization
   - data.table
   - parallel computing

-- Code technical aspects:
+### 1.1 Report

+- The report should describe two things: A problem/analysis/method to address using the methods taught in class and a strategy for approaching them.

+- The structure should be the following (each equally weighted in the grade):
+    - Introduction to the problem (~1 page),
+    - Description of the solution plan (~1 page) and
+    - Preliminary results (~1 page)

+  Reports can exceed the page count to be at most 5 pages (but not less than 3).

+- Besides of text (~1 page), the preliminary results section should include:
+  - Some data (simulated or not),
+  - One or more functions, and
-  - Must use functions (modularized)
+  - The execution of the functions

+### 1.2 Presentation

+- The presentation should be a 5-minute presentation (hard stop).

-  - With clear comments describing the code.
-Most important for parameters of the functions.
+- The presentation should roughly follow the same structure of the report.

-- Text and presentation technical aspects:
-  - Should be approachable for non-experts.
-  - Clear communication focusing on the essentials.
+- The presentation should be clear and concise, focusing on the essentials (details like excessive math can be skipped).

-- We will provide a template repository for you to use.
+- The presentation should be oriented to a general audience (not necessarily technical).